 This opinion is based on our own experience as travelers with these shoes and the fact that a lot of people like a casual everyday sneaker for travel.
 But these may not be the best choice for all travelers.
 So we will briefly talk about all the major ranges of shoes offered by Allbirds below so you have an idea of the various lines and styles offered by the brand.

 These are Allbirds classic sneakers and their most popular shoes.
 The company’s first shoe was the Wool Runner and these are a great simple everyday merino wool sneaker.
 There is also the Tree Runner made of Tencel lyocell, which is great in warmer temperatures.
 In the wool shoes, they also offer a high-top style (Wool Runner-up) and the Wool Runner Mizzle style which has a water-repellent coating.

 Despite the name Runners, these shoes are not designed as running shoes.
 They are meant to be regular classic sneakers or trainers for everyday wear.
 If you are looking for running shoes from Allbirds, you’ll want to check out their Dashers line of shoes.

-For those looking for arch support, the Allbirds Runner shoes have the most arch support compared to their other lines.
+For those looking for arch support, the Allbirds Runner shoes (and the new Pacers) have the most arch support compared to their other lines.
 The heel-to-toe drop is 15mm on the Runner styles whereas other Allbirds shoes offer much less arch support.
 However, if you want a super minimal shoe without much arch support, one of the other shoes might be a better fit.